Frequently Asked Questions

 A meal is not included in our dog sled day and evening trips.
 We serve hot drinks and biscuits and recommend guests to bring their own lunch.
 For our overnight dog sled trips and multiple day trips we provide all meals (vegetarian on request).

 Bare in mind that nature is unpredictable and exactly when the snows arrive will vary a little from year to year.
 Snow conditions are critically important, and so if there is not enough snow or if the snow has melted and turned to ice, dog sledding tours can not safely run.
+However, this doesn’t mean your booking with us is automatically cancelled.
+We will continue to run tours and train dogs on 4-wheeled carts at our husky training area on the mainland, approximately 30 minutes drive from Tromsø centre.
 Active Tromsø AS reserves the right to cancel activities at any point for safety issues.
-Nonetheless, we will re-schedule your booked activity, if possible, or offer you a full refund.
-Our cancellation policy is listed in our terms and conditions.

 As our trips are so popular, they book up weeks in advance.
 If you decide that you would like to book with us, please do so as early as possible to avoid disapointment.